waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 - **Silph Co.
 Protocols:**
     1.  **Teleporter Mapping:** After using any teleporter, immediately use `wkg_connection_manager` to document the connection in the WKG.
     2.  **Teleporter Bidirectionality Test:** After using a teleporter, immediately attempt to use it again to confirm if it's two-way.
+- **HIGH PRIORITY: WKG Integrity Issue:** The teleporter at 6F (17,1) is recorded as leading to two different destinations on 7F.
+I must query the WKG to find and delete the incorrect edge immediately after this battle.
 - **Positional Gate Mechanic (5F):** Gates on this floor are triggered by movement, not a key.
 A gate at (7,6) opened after walking north, and a gate at (7,7) opened after walking south.
 This confirms positional triggers are part of the puzzle.
-- **WKG Integrity Issue (INVESTIGATE):** The teleporter at 6F (17,1) is recorded as leading to two different destinations on 7F.
-I must query the WKG to find and delete the incorrect edge.
 - **Key Discoveries & Unverified Assumptions:**
     - *CARD KEY Location (Hypothesis):* It could be a visible item ball, held by an NPC, hidden in an interactable object, or a reward for a specific battle.
 Must be vigilant and check everything.
     - *Progression Path (Hypothesis):** The solution may involve non-linear travel between floors via teleporters.
 The path is not necessarily 1F -> 2F -> 3F etc.